-TV Guide - Chicago Fire Boss says more that Casey and Brett Moments are coming soon - Entertainment - Austin 360 - Mash Viral
+TV Guide - Chicago Fire Boss says more that Casey and Brett moments are coming soon - Entertainment - Austin 360 - Mash Viral

-Between an exciting fire truck-ambulance-civilian truck chase and Foster’s (Annie Ilonzeh) exploding with Brett (Kara Killmer), there were plenty of memorable moments in the exciting midsummer premiere of Chicago Fire on Wednesday.
+Between an exciting fire truck-ambulance-civilian truck chase and Foster’s (Annie Ilonzeh) outburst with Brett (Kara Killmer), there were plenty of memorable moments in the exciting midsummer premiere of Chicago Fire on Wednesday.
 In the episode entitled “Hold Our Ground”, Casey (Jesse Spencer) saw missing firefighting equipment while Kidd (Miranda Rae Mayo) acted as mediator in the interpersonal dispute between Brett and Foster.
+Plus, the controversial dynamic of Gallo (Alberto Rosende) with a paramedic from a rival fire station took a surprising turn when the couple ended up in bed together at the end of the night.
+Who was still sweating afterwards?

 With a lot of work that needed to be done professionally, that didn’t leave time for Brett and Casey to address the obvious feelings they had for each other, but refused to act.
 Casey’s recent appointment with Gabby (who returned to town for an episode) made matters even more complicated, while Casey still hung his ex and kept Brett from pursuing a romance with the sand-haired captain.
 Despite the setback, it seems that Brett and Casey will spend a lot of time together in the near future.